Logging

 root_logger = logging.getLogger()

-So a normal invocation will only print the default warning messages:
+In that case, a normal invocation will only print the default WARNING messages:

 Custom logger